Rockyraven/Quick-Store-React/README.md

 ### In Products Page

   - filter the products based on your preference.
-Shoeshoppers gives filter options for Sort by Price filter by Category filter by Brand Category
+QuickStore gives filter options for Sort by Price filter by Category filter by Brand Category